 If you want to connect to a Data source in Tableau there are many ways.
 In this session we will take a glance on Basic as well as advanced connection types.

-To examine your data, firstly you have to connect Tableau to one or more data sources.
-A data source can be as easy like an Excel workbook, or as elaborate as a SQL Server or Oracle data warehouse.
+To examine your tableau data, firstly you have to connect Tableau to one or more data sources.
+A Tableau data source can be as easy like an Excel workbook, or as elaborate as a SQL Server or Oracle data warehouse.
 After connecting, the data fields become presented in the Data window on the left side of the workbook.
-This tutorial explains the kinds of data supported and how to build and maintain a basic connection.
+This connect to tableau data sources tutorial explains the kinds of data supported and how to build and maintain a basic connection.

 Supported Data Sources

-Tableau supports many data source like multi dimensional databases, SQL databases etc.
+Tableau supports many tableau multiple data sources like multi-dimensional databases, SQL databases etc.

 In this Connect to Data page, select the type of data you want to connect to and you will also select a saved data connection (TDS files) open a Tableau Server Data Source.

 A data source specific dialog box opens that allows you to complete the connection process.

 To connect to tableau data in another way you have to import from a workbook.
 A workbook have several worksheets, each of them can be attached to a different tableau multiple data sources.
 To import a connection from a workbook click the Import from Workbook button at the bottom of the Select Saved Connection tab in the Connect to Data dialog box.